zhilinsu/zhilinsu-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Zhilin Su is currently a full-time research assistant at the Language Neuroscience Lab, [National Taiwan University (NTU)](https://www.ntu.edu.tw/).
-His main responsibility is to assist in conducting an 18-month longitudinal study with ~100 participants aged 6-8 years across several primary schools in northern Taiwan, using behavioural and fNIRS experiments.

-He is also an incoming Psychology PhD student at the [Centre for Human Brain Health](https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx), School of Psychology, University of Birmingham, and will begin his doctoral studies this September.
+Zhilin is a first-year Psychology PhD student at the [Centre for Human Brain Health](https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx), School of Psychology, University of Birmingham, funded by the Ministry of Education in Taiwan.
+He is supervised by Dr [Patricia Lockwood](https://www.sdn-lab.org) and Dr [Matthew Apps](https://www.msn-lab.com).
+He is intrigued by the behavioural, computational and neural mechanisms underlying social learning and decision-making in health, disease, and development.
+He is currently using computational modelling to explore preference learning in the social context across the lifespan.

 {{< icon name="download" pack="fas" >}} Download my  {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.